corinis/webdav-servlet/README.md

 - multi user support
 - clients use of different fields (i.e. one client supports images, the other one does not)

+## CALDAV

+The changes allow for extension to support caldav other dav variants, but are ot bundled.

 ### Configuration

 You need to set the CardDavFileStore class and the parameter "rootpath" to where